-15 BS7913 British Standard Guide to the Principles of the Conservation of Historic Buildings adopted as formal Council policy in September 1998
+&lt;sup>12 BS7913 British Standard Guide to the Principles of the Conservation of Historic Buildings adopted as formal Council policy in September 1998

-POLICY DM9: Buildings of Townscape Interest
+POLICY DM9: Buildings and Structures of Townscape Interest

-There is a presumption in favour of retaining and repairing buildings of local townscape interest.
-Proposals involving the loss of such buildings will only be permitted if it can be demonstrated by thorough analysis in the Design and Access Statement that the replacement building(s) is of an equal or higher standard of design and incorporates sustainability features.
+There is a presumption in favour of retaining and repairing buildings and structures of local townscape interest.
+Proposals involving the loss of such buildings or structures will only be permitted if it can be demonstrated by thorough analysis in the Design and Access Statement that the replacement building(s) or structure(s) is of an equal or higher standard of design and incorporates sustainability features.

 - 9.75 The Council acknowledges the townscape importance of buildings and structures of local interest which have no other statutory protection, and encourages their retention and upkeep.
-In situations where the benefits of a replacement development outweigh the retention of an existing building on the local list, the Council will expect a high standard of design. - 9.76 The Local List (Buildings of Townscape Interest) supplementary planning document was published in September 2013 updating the previous list and identifying buildings of particular local interest.
+In situations where the benefits of a replacement development outweigh the retention of an existing building or structure on the local list, the Council will expect a high standard of design. - 9.76 The Local List (Buildings of Townscape Interest) supplementary planning document was published in September 2013 (and revised in July 2016) updating the previous list and identifying buildings and structures of particular local interest.